xmos/lib_spdif/lib_spdif/doc/rst/lib_spdif.rst

 ===========================

-The library implements the S/PDIF (Sony/Philips Digital Interface Format) protocol for carrying uncompressed 24-bit stereo PCM data.
+The library implements the S/PDIF (Sony/Philips Digital Interface Format) protocol for carrying uncompressed stereo PCM data of up to 24bits.

-The precise transmission frequencies supported depend on the availability of an external clock (eg, a PLL or a crystal oscillator) that runs at a frequency of *channels* * *sampleRate* * *64* or a power-of-2 multiple.
-For example, for 2 channels at 192 Khz the external clock has to run at a frequency of 24.576 MHz.
-This same frequency also supports 2 channels at 48 KHz (which requires a minimum frequency of 6.144 MHz).
-If both 44,1 and 48 Khz frequencies are to be supported, both a 24.576 MHz and a 22.579 MHz master clock is required.

-The receiver can receive stereo PCM signals up to 96 Khz.

 Connecting to the xCORE as Transmitter
 --------------------------------------

+The precise transmission frequencies supported depend on the availability of an external clock (e.g. a PLL or a crystal oscillator) that runs at a frequency of *channels* * *sampleRate* * *64* or a power-of-2 multiple.
+For example, for 2 channels at 192 KHz the external clock has to run at a frequency of 24.576 MHz.
+This same frequency also supports 2 channels at 48 KHz (which requires a minimum frequency of 6.144 MHz).
+If both 44,1 and 48 KHz frequencies are to be supported, both a 24.576 MHz and a 22.579 MHz master clock is required.

 The connection of an S/PDIF transmit line to the xCORE is shown in :ref:`spdif_connect_tx`.